albcorp/alb-latex/doc/developer/style_guide-reStructuredText.rst

 **Python Code**
     Python code carries documentation in docstrings, as well as comments.
-Inline comments are an important tool, but documentation should go in the file, class, and function docstrings.
+Inline comments are an important tool, but documentation should go in the module, class, and function docstrings.
 There are no restrictions on the syntax within a docstring that are likely to effect reStructuredText.

     For example, this is the docstring of a function::

-        Sets the score from one to five of the comment
+        Set the score from one to five of the comment

         Sets the score of the comment to an integer between 1 and 5.